doherty100/azuresandbox/README.md

 ## Overview

-This repository contains a collection of inter-dependent [cloud computing](https://azure.microsoft.com/en-us/overview/what-is-cloud-computing) samples for implementing common [Microsoft Azure](https://azure.microsoft.com/en-us/overview/what-is-azure/) services on a single [subscription](https://docs.microsoft.com/en-us/azure/azure-glossary-cloud-terminology#subscription).
-Collectively these samples provide a flexible and cost effective sandbox environment useful for experimenting with various Azure services and capabilities.
+This repository contains a collection of inter-dependent [cloud computing](https://azure.microsoft.com/en-us/overview/what-is-cloud-computing) configurations for implementing common [Microsoft Azure](https://azure.microsoft.com/en-us/overview/what-is-azure/) services on a single [subscription](https://docs.microsoft.com/en-us/azure/azure-glossary-cloud-terminology#subscription).
+Collectively these configurations provide a flexible and cost effective sandbox environment useful for experimenting with various Azure services and capabilities.

 *Disclaimer:* \#AzureSandbox is not intended for production use.
 While some best practices are used, others are intentionally not used in favor of simplicity and cost.
 See [Known issues](#known-issues) for more information.